-From Dutch snel
+From Old English snel

-Means "tailor" from Middle English snithen
+, derived from Middle English snithen

 "to cut", an occupational name for a person who stitched coats and clothing.

-SOKOL Czech, Jewish
+Sokol Czech, Slovak, Jewish

-.
-This was a nickname or an occupational name for a falconer.
+, a nickname or an occupational name for a falconer.
 As a Jewish name it is ornamental.

-Usually refers to the city of Sokolow Podlaski, Poland.
-It may sometimes be derived from the surname SOKOL
+Usually refers to the city of Sokołów Podlaski in Poland.
+It may sometimes be derived from Polish sokół

 From Italian soldato

-SOLER Occitan, Catalan
+Soler Occitan, Catalan

-From names of Italian places like Somma Lombardo or Somma Vesuviana.
+From the names of Italian places like Somma Lombardo or Somma Vesuviana, derived from Latin summa

-From Middle High German sumer
+From Middle High German sumber

-SONG Chinese, Korean
+Song Chinese, Korean